I am picky about my journals and have tried several, only to find they came apart

 Available in the landscape formats A4, A5 and

-A6 (I have a couple and they are too tiny for me), acid free.
+A6 (I have a couple and they are too tiny for me but I may use them during EDIM).

 It has a serious rubber band that will not stretch out of shape,